videojs/video.js/docs/guides/faq.md

 This depends on the formats supported by the browser's HTML5 video element, and the playback techs/plugins made available to Video.js.
 For more information on media formats see the [troubleshooting guide][troubleshooting].

+## Q: How does Video.js choose which source to use?

+When an array of sources is available, Video.js test each source in the order given.
+For each source, each tech in the [`techOrder`][techorder] will be checked to see if it can play it whether directly or via source handler (such as videojs-contrib-hls).
+The first match will be chosen.

 ## Q: How to I autoplay the video?